Frequently asked questions

 Тhe most effective prophylaxis against catheter occlusion is ensured with the regular use of TauroLock™-U25.000, which contains 25,000 IU urokinase (5,000 IU/ml), taurolidine, and 4 % citrate.
-This reduces flow problems in the catheter substantially (see lock solutions in dialysis).
+This combination reduces flow problems in the catheter substantially (see recommendations for lock solutions in dialysis).

-The decision as to which catheter lock solution is most advantageous depends on the patient’s individual situation.
-Alternating use (e.g. TauroLock™-Hep500, TauroLock™-U25.000) is feasible.
+Which catheter lock solution will prove most advantageous depends on the patient’s individual situation.
+Alternating use (e.g. TauroLock™-HEP500, TauroLock™-U25.000) is feasible.

 Heparin and 4 % citrate only have anticoagulant effects, but no bactericidal properties.
 Consequently, contamination of the catheter can lead to bacteremia.
 TauroLock™ lock solutions are used to prevent both infections and occlusions in catheter and port systems.
 NutriLock™ acts prophylactically against catheter infections.
-Prophylactic use of TauroLock™ solutions prevents the formation of biofilm and thus maintains the flow rate in the catheter and/or port.
+Prophylactic use of TauroLock™ solutions prevents the formation of biofilm and thus maintains the flow rate in the catheter or port.
 The fibrinolytic activity of TauroLock™-U25.000 further improves patency by dissolving already formed clots.

-Due to the citrate content (citrate content: 4 %), overly rapid application into the bloodstream can lead to mild hypocalcaemic effects (e.g. metallic taste).
+Due to the citrate content (citrate content: 4 %), an overly rapid application into the bloodstream can lead to mild hypocalcemic effects (e.g. metallic taste).